e-rotaract/e-rotaract.github.io/_pages/bone-marrow.md

   url: logo/rotaract-alpha.png
   position: center

-pretitle: You can save a life too
+pretitle: Be solidary
-title: Bone Marrow Donation Campaign
+title: Bone Marrow Donation
-description: A film to help you let go, take a step back, or simply feel connected to all of humanity.
+description: You can save a life too, it is easy!

 # categories: [ a, b ]
 # tags: [ c, d, e ]